softwareconstruction240/softwareconstruction/instruction/db-jdbc/db-jdbc.md

 ### Type Adapters

-Sometimes you need to deserialize JSON data into a field that is defined as an Interface.
+Sometimes you need to deserialize JSON data into a field that is defined as, or contains, an Interface.
 When that happens, you must register an adapter to tell Gson what concrete class it should use when deserializing the JSON.

 We can demonstrate that my changing our Pet record to contain a `List` instead of a `String[]`.